Isometric tensor network optimization for extensive Hamiltonians is free of barren plateaus: Discussion

 \section{Discussion}

+The presented results substantiate that the considered isometric TNS generally feature \emph{no} barren plateaus in the energy optimization for extensive models with finite-range interactions.
+This opens a route to efficiently solve groundstate problems for strongly-correlated condensed matter systems with VQA on small quantum computers, e.g., using Trotterized MERA \cite{Miao2021_08,Miao2023_03,Haghshenas2022-12}.
+For this approach, the benchmark data in Refs.~\cite{Miao2021_08,Miao2023_03} implies polynomial quantum advantages which will strongly increase with increasing number of spatial dimensions.
+In this way, limitations due to high classical tensor contractions costs could be overcome.
+First experiments demonstrated critical correlations in preoptimized Trotterized 1D MERA \cite{Haghshenas2023_05}.

-The presented results suggest that isometric TNS generally feature no barren plateaus in the energy optimization for extensive models with finite-range interactions.
-It should be rather straightforward to generalize to systems with $k$-local interactions.
-The observed scaling of the gradient variance has implications for efficient initialization schemes: For MPS, the power-law decay in the bond dimension $\chi$ suggests to start with an optimization at small $\chi$ and to then gradually increase it.
+The observed scaling of the gradient variance has implications for efficient initialization schemes in quantum and classical algorithms: For MPS, the power-law decay in the bond dimension $\chi$ suggests to start with an optimization at small $\chi$ and to then gradually increase it.
 For TTNS and MERA, the exponential decay in the layer index $\tau$, suggests that iteratively increasing the number of layers during optimization can substantially improve the performance.
 TTNS have considerably larger gradient variances than MERA.
 For MERA optimizations, it can hence be beneficial to initially choose all disentanglers as identities and only start their optimization after the corresponding TTNS has converged.

+For VQA with broader classes of quantum circuits, our results suggests that isometric TNS might be a good starting point.
+One can start with a well-optimized TNS and, subsequently, gradually introduce further quantum gates, which can extend the expressiveness beyond what is achievable in classical simulations without compromising trainability \cite{Dborin2022-7,Rudolph2023-14}.

 The analysis in Ref.~\cite{Kim2017_11} suggests that VQA based on hierarchical TNS is robust with respect to noise in the quantum devices.
 A natural extension of our analysis would be to study the doubled transition channels with environment fluctuations.
-We expect that no noise-induced barren plateaus \cite{Wang2021-12,Wiersema2021_11} occur for TNS.
+We expect that no noise-induced barren plateaus \cite{Wang2021-12} occur for TNS.

-The methods employed in this work could also be applied to study statistical properties and typicality for random TNS \cite{Garnerone2010-81,Garnerone2010-82,Haferkamp2021-2}, as well as the dynamics of quantum information and entanglement in structured random quantum circuits~\cite{Nahum2017-7,Nahum2018-8,Zhou2019-99,Potter2022-211,Fisher2022_07}.
+Our results can be generalized to systems with arbitrary finite-range and, more generally, $k$-local interactions.
+The proof technique employed in this work, which is centered around the analysis of the doubled (layer or site) transition quantum channels, could also be applied to study statistical properties and typicality for random TNS \cite{Garnerone2010-81,Garnerone2010-82,Haferkamp2021-2}, as well as the dynamics of quantum information and entanglement in structured random quantum circuits~\cite{Nahum2017-7,Nahum2018-8,Zhou2019-99,Potter2022-211,Fisher2023-14}.